nadjazaric/curriculum-hometask/README.md

 Total number of comments should be shown next to the comment icon.

+### Create recent.html

+You should have everything you need for the recent.html page!
+Make sure that header, footer, and main section are the same as in home.html, and then create a table to show: the ordinal number, user's name, comment content, and date.

+If the post does not have any comments yet, print the "No comments to show" message.

+You should also add some css style to make your table look modern.

 ### Write the spam checker

 The list of potential spam words is saved in the spam.json file.

-Your job is to open the file, list the phrases, and check if the comment content contains any of spam trigger words.
+Your job is to open the file, list the phrases, and check if the comment content contains any of these words.
-If it does, the comment is rejected (not added).
+If it does, the comment is rejected.
 The program should also print the response in a form of <p> "Message looks like spam.
 Please rephrase it" </p>.
 Help the user understand what he did wrong by listing all the suspicious words that should not show up in a comment. (list the words as an unordered list).

-### Create recent.html

-You should have everything you need for the recent.html page!
-Make sure that header, footer, and main section are the same as in home.html.

-Recent.html should list all comments in a table as: the ordinal number, user's name, comment content, and date.

-- Use JavaScript to create table.
-Read comment data from comments.json file and create table rows for each array object in json.
-- If the post does not have any comments yet, print the "No comments to show" message.
-- You should also add some css style to make your table look modern.
-- Define funciton recentPage() to render the recent.html page in /recent route

 **Hints**:

-- You can manipulate the style of an element with document.querySelector('').style property of DOM.
+- You can manipulate the style of an element with document.querySelector('').style property of DOM
-- Use strftime("%Y-%m-%d") metod to format the date.
+- Use strftime("%Y-%m-%d") metod to format the date
-- Requested data are sent with POST method, so make sure you check  if request.method == "POST".
+- Requested data are sent with POST method, so make sure you check  if request.method == "POST"
-- Use Flask flash() method to show the spam warning. (https://rb.gy/zxfrov).
+- Use Flask flash() method to show the spam warning. (https://rb.gy/zxfrov)
-- Use fetch to read json file.
-- Use .createElement method to create table data and append() method to append the td to tr.

 ## Expected Results